-• If a student withdraws during the fourth week of classes, 75% of the total tuition for that semester will be retained by the College.

-• After the fourth week of classes, 100% of the tuition will be retained by the College.

-• If a student's financial aid is impacted negatively because of withdrawal or drop/add adjustments, the student will remain responsible for any balance owed and any costs incurred by the College to collect the monies owed.
+- If a student withdraws prior to the first week of classes, only the application fee and commitment fees will be retained.
+All other payments of tuition will be refunded. - Until the end of the first week of scheduled classes: 100% - Until the end of the second week of scheduled classes: 50% - After the second week of scheduled classes: No refund - If a student's financial aid is impacted negatively because of withdrawal or drop/add adjustments, the student will remain responsible for any balance owed and any costs incurred by the College to collect the monies owed.